 - Operation Vigilant Eagle is a project of the Department of Homeland Security that has led to numerous Iraq and Afghanistan veterans “finding themselves under surveillance, threatened with incarceration or involuntary commitment, or arrested, all for daring to voice their concerns about the alarming state of our union and the erosion of our freedoms.”
 Indeed, merely being a “returning veteran” can have you designated as a potential terrorist.

-- We will never know the whole truth about Navy veteran and former Los Angeles cop Christopher Dorner, who was the subject of a police manhunt and media witch hunt earlier this year.
+- We will never know the whole truth about Navy veteran and former Los Angeles cop Christopher Dorner, who was the subject of a police manhunt and media witch hunt in 2013.
 He never got the chance to tell his story in court.

 - Jamie Dean was an Army veteran of Afghanistan was diagnosed with PTSD.
 Upset about his impending deployment to Iraq, Dean had an intense emotional outburst at his Maryland home in December 2006.
 Even though he neither harmed nor threatened anyone, he was shot and killed by a local SWAT team.

 - Bennie Coleman, 76, is a retired Marine who lost his Washington, D.C., home because of a $134 tax lien that District authorities had sold to an investor.